 Second, how professionals interact with the world can provide insight into themselves, their expertise, and their affiliated companies and colleagues.
 To grow a personal marketing strategy, one is often personable and shares personal and professional anecdotes.
 A way to endear oneself to others is to make them feel trusted BY you, a la amygdala hijacking.
 Amygdala hijacking is detailed in Paul Ekman and Chris Hadnagy’s book, Unmasking the Social Engineer and, though it is not specifically referenced to personal marketing, it is absolutely translatable.
 Once others feel trusted by you, they feel part of your tribe, they follow you, they care about you and your voice, and this can be used to boost a personal brand.
 So, how do others feel trusted by you?
 By sharing bits of your authentic self with them.
 This is where treading the line of being a personable security professional enters.

-Once an SE knows recent purchases, or potentially recent purchases, they may have a convincing vector into a target’s personal and corporate finances depending on how the finances are organized.
+Once an SE knows recent purchases or potentially recent purchases, they may have a convincing vector into a target’s personal and corporate finances, depending on how the finances are organized.
 Additionally, if the target has a credit card from the airline shared in the post, that could be an additional vulnerability.
-These vectors can be used to access financial information, or the financial information of an employer or company.
+These vectors can be used to access the target’s financial information or the financial information of an employer or company.
 As security professionals, it is critical to lead by example; as educators, this is increasingly crucial.